abhijeetgupta23/Data-Science-AI-for-E-Commerce-Retail/README.md

-# AI for Business Ventures
+# Data Science / AI for E-Commerce and Retail

 This repository showcases how Data Science, AI and Advanced Analytics can be applied by Businesses to optimize margins, minimize costs, personalize marketing, predict sales propensity, identify upsell and cross-sell opportunities etc..

 <h2> Cost Forecasting </h2>